andreypz/nwu-dalitz-analysis/LOG.md

 The log of changes:
 ==================

+2013-Sep-11
+  * Added ZGAngles plugin
+    * Need to be validated against Kristian's code (from Brian)
+    * Different approached don't give the same results in angles, need to understand why.

+2013-Sep-09
+  * Batch master improvements:
+    * Output root file is now copied into Stage directory alsong with reports
+  * Histograms for acceptance vs Mll added

 2013-Sep-05
   * Improvements to zgamma:
     * more plots
     * selection for muons updated according to POG (new TCMuon object added)

 2013-Aug-28
   * Adding LHEanalyzer (in zgamma) form making plots of LHE root files produced with ExRootLHEFConverter.
 Need a shared library to run it.